The universe buries strange jewels deep within us all, and then stands back to see if we can find them.

 - Elizabeth Gilbert, Big Magic: Creative Living Beyond Fear

 The Artist's Roots:

-BROOKE THORN MCGOWAN, 24, is a creative cultivator, painter and needlepoint designer currently living in Vermont.
+BROOKE THORN MCGOWAN, 26, is a creative cultivator, painter and needlepoint designer currently living in New England.
 Due to her nomadic lifestyle and upbringing, Brooke’s artistic practice has been dedicated to exploring art’s interaction and reflection through various cultures in society.
 This interest is often depicted in her work through mixed styles and imagery, old and new.

 In order to feed her starving artist and explore her interests further, she has actively pushed her creative potential through a series of programs and travels through St. Lawrence University (Canton, NY), Rhode Island School of Design (Providence, RI), the University of Georgia (The Lamar Dodd School in Cortona, Italy), The October Gallery (London, UK), The Institute of Ecotechnics (London, UK)